 Because threats don’t always happen during work hours, EDR platforms need the ability to initiate response protocols without input from IT.
 Automated threat response blocks suspicious activities and quarantines potential threats until IT can investigate.
 The functionality of automated response only improves when EDR tools are integrated with other cybersecurity systems like security information and event management (SIEM) or zero trust systems.

-Here are some of our top EDR tools of 2021.
+Here are some of our top EDR tools.
 Each of the platforms included in this list had good customer reviews and large feature sets.

 Crowdstrike Falcon Endpoint Protection